Inside Our Earth

-Rocks: The earth's crust is made up of rocks of various types.
-A rock is a natural piece of mineral matter that makes up the earth's crust.
+Rocks: A rock is a natural piece of mineral matter that makes up the earth's crust.
 Rocks can be of differnt:

 The word igneous is derived from the Latin word Ignis which means fire.
 The rocks formed by the solidification on the cooling of molten magma, are called igneous rocks.
 Depending on where the molten magma cools, they are of the following types: